shaadclt/NumberPlate-Detection-Extraction/README.md

 # Number Plate Detection and Extraction using YOLOv5 and EasyOCR

-This project demonstrates how to perform number plate detection and extraction using YOLOv5 for object detection and Pytesseract for optical character recognition.
+This project demonstrates how to perform number plate detection and extraction using YOLOv5 for object detection, Tensorflow for Model Training and Pytesseract for optical character recognition.

 ## Overview